hit-pay/android-sdk-example/README.md

 ## License

-HitPay-iOS-SDK is available under the MIT license.
+HitPay-Android-SDK is available under the MIT license.
 See the LICENSE file for more info.